TheKliko/klikos-modding-tool/readme.md

 <br>

 <h3>Mod Generator [EXPERIMENTAL]</h3>
 Generate mods, currently only supports the image atlas.
+Generate either a mod of 1 color or a horizontal gradient of 2 colors.

 <br>
 <br>